 How to react to a lawsuit being filed against you, especially for smaller businesses, is critical.
 You probably feel hurt by your former employee's accusations and think that you are being accused unjustly.
 But you are concerned about the risk of a bad result, the cost of a successful defense, and the time fighting the lawsuit will take away from your business.
 How do you balance it all out and make a sound business decision?

-- Be realistic.
 Be sure that you understand the downside as well as the upside in pursuing further action.

-- Be objective.
 Try to remove the emotion from your thinking and take a good hard look at what makes sound business sense.
 Depending upon the situation, your options may range from going forward with full-bore litigation to opening discussions aimed at a quick settlement.

-- Get the right lawyer.
 Employment law is complex and ever-changing.
 You must be represented by someone who has a great deal of employment law experience.

 Steinberg Law, LLC is well-equipped to handle a wide range of issues for New Jersey employers.
 Contact us today to schedule a free case review.